Metronet (British infrastructure company): Background

 Metronet was founded in 1999 as a consortium of companies to bid for PPP contracts.
-The equal shareholders were Atkins, Balfour Beatty, Adtranz (later Bombardier Transportation), SEEBOARD (later EDF Energy), and Thames Water.
+The equal shareholders in the venture were Atkins, Balfour Beatty, Adtranz (later Bombardier Transportation), SEEBOARD (later EDF Energy), and Thames Water.

-To pay for the works, each company provided £70 million of equity.
-A further £2 billion was raised using bank loans, and £600 million from the European Investment Bank.
+To pay for the works, each company provided £70 million of equity; a further £2 billion was raised using bank loans, and £600 million from the European Investment Bank.
 The consortium awarded contracts to its own shareholders, for example rolling stock contracts were awarded to Bombardier Transportation.
 This closed shop supply chain approach was later criticised for causing high costs for the consortium.